-7 Creative Marketing Tactics (with Examples!)
-For Your 2021 Strategy
+7 Creative Marketing Ideas (and Examples) For Your 2022 Strategy

 It can be easy to get stuck in a rut when it comes to your brand and marketing strategy.
 Too often you might find yourself relying on the same channels and tools because of a lack of time or resources.
-Lately I’ve seen a number of campaigns that stand out because they don’t stick to the playbook at the expense of attempting more creative marketing.
+Lately I’ve seen a number of campaigns that stand out because they don’t stick to the playbook at the expense of attempting more creative marketing ideas and campaigns.

-I thought it would be helpful to gather a few of these into a list of creative marketing tactics to provide inspiration as we look to plan for 2021 strategy.
+I thought it would be helpful to gather a few of these into a list of creative marketing examples to provide inspiration as we look to plan for 2022 marketing strategy.

-(Quick note, if you subscribed to my newsletter, you’d get interesting info like this sent directly to you.
+(Quick note, if you subscribed to my newsletter, you’d get interesting, creative marketing ideas and examples like this sent directly to you.
 And it often comes along with additional colorful commentary and notes not included here in my posts.
 Feel free to subscribe here and try it out!)

 A recent issue of the Marketing Brew newsletter (the marketing-focused branch of the Morning Brew collection) delved into how cryptocurrency trading platform eToro incorporated gifs into its marketing strategy.